dhellmann/pymotw/PyMOTW/urllib2/index.rst

     user-agent=Python-urllib/2.6

-The file-like object returned by urlopen() is iterable:
+The file-like object returned by :func:`urlopen()` is iterable:

 .. include:: urllib2_urlopen_iterator.py
     :literal:
     :start-after: #end_pymotw_header

 This example strips the trailing newlines and carriage returns before printing the output.

 ::